Skip to main content

 04

-Compute cost and timeline projections
+Full cost and timeline before you commit

 Two weeks.
 Three stages.
-One written deliverable.
+One written report.

 01